The nine rings of the galaxy LEDA 1313424: Introduction

 \section{Introduction}

-Many galaxies are surrounded by luminous rings.
-A catalog of ringed galaxies is provided in ref.~\cite{Madore}.
+Beginning with the discovery of the Cartwheel galaxy by \citet{Cartwheel}, many galaxies have been observed to be surrounded by luminous rings.
+A catalog of ringed galaxies is provided in \citet{Madore}.
 Most ringed galaxies have a single observed ring.
-Some have two or three \cite{Struck}.
-Until ref. \cite{bull}, none had more than three.
+Some have two or three \citep{Struck}.
+Until \citet{bull}, none had more than three.
 So, regardless of the interpretation given, the fact that LEDA 1313424 has nine rings is a remarkable discovery.

-The rings surrounding galaxies are commonly thought to be the outcome of the passing of a smaller galaxy through the center of the ringed galaxy in a head-on collision.
-The collision causes density waves in the disk of the target galaxy \cite{Lynds}.
+The rings surrounding galaxies are commonly thought to be the outcome of the passing of an impact galaxy through the center of the ringed galaxy in a head-on collision.
+The collision causes density waves in the disk of the target galaxy \citep{Lynds}.
 The density waves may produce caustics of baryonic matter (stars and gas) in the disk, and the caustics are thought to give rise to the observed rings.
-This interpretation is widely accepted, and ringed galaxies are commonly termed ``collisional ring galaxies", or CRGs.
+This interpretation is widely accepted, and ringed galaxies are commonly termed ``collisional ring galaxies'', or CRGs.

-The LEDA galaxy has redshift z = 0.039414, corresponding to a luminosity distance of 173.9 Mpc \cite{bull}.
+The LEDA galaxy has redshift z = 0.039414, corresponding to a luminosity distance of 173.9~Mpc \citep{bull}.
 It is an unusually large disk galaxy, about twice as large as the Milky Way.
-Its rotation speed is approximately 370 km/s \cite{bull}.
-Its nine rings appear as ellipses because the normal to the galactic disk, which contains the rings, makes an angle $(41.9 \pm 1.5)^\circ$ with the line of sight to the galaxy \cite{bull}.
-The orientations and axis ratios of the ellipses are consistent with the rings being circles in a single plane, although the ellipses are not exactly concentric \cite{bull}.
+Its rotation speed is approximately 370 km/s \citep{bull}.
+Its nine rings appear as ellipses because the normal to the galactic disk, which contains the rings, makes an angle $(41.9 \pm 1.5)^\circ$ with the line of sight to the galaxy \citep{bull}.
+The orientations and axis ratios of the ellipses are consistent with the rings being circles in a single plane, although the ellipses are not exactly concentric \citep{bull}.

 The first two columns of Table I give the radii of LEDA's nine rings in units of pixels, and the errors on the radii.
-The entries were read off from Fig. 4 of ref. \cite{bull}.
-The radius of the outermost observed ring is 70 kpc.
-Part of the evidence in support of the CRG interpretation of the nine rings is that the pattern of ring radii is consistent with the prediction of the analytic theory of CRGs \cite{Appleton}.
+The entries were read off from Fig.~4 of \citet{bull}.
+The radius of the outermost observed ring is about 70~kpc.
+Part of the evidence in support of the CRG interpretation of the nine rings is that the pattern of ring radii is consistent with the prediction of the analytic theory of CRGs \citep{Appleton}.
 Appendix A of the present paper gives a brief account of the theory and the assumptions on which it rests.
-The analytic theory predicts that the radius $r_i$ of the $i^{\rm th}$ ring ($i = 1, 2, 3, ...$) is proportional to $1/(2 i -1)$.
+The analytic theory predicts that the radius $r_i$ of the $i$\textsuperscript{th} ring ($i = 1, 2, 3, \dots$) is proportional to $1/(2 i -1)$.
 The ratios of successive ring radii are therefore

 The best fit occurs in case the outermost observed ring is $i = 2$.
 The $i = 1$ ring, which would then have radius 210 kpc, has been searched for but has not been found.
 The third, fifth and sixth columns of Table I list the $i$ labels of the rings in the CRG interpretation, the observed ring ratios $r_i/r_{i-1}$ and the CRG predictions for those ratios.
 The agreement is very good except perhaps for the first ratio $r_3/r_2$ which is observed to be 0.54 and predicted to be 0.60.